Love Island 2022: Five biggest talking points after new series launch - NewsBreak

 2. Gemma held back one key detail

 Every year there seems to be a contestant with a celebrity link, and this series, it’s Gemma, whose father is ex-footballer Michael Owen.
-While getting to know Liam, he seemed to pick up on the fact that she has a history she isn’t sharing.
+While Liam, the boy she’s coupled up with, was getting to know her, he seemed to pick up on the fact that she has a history she isn’t sharing.
 “I feel like you have a big house,” he told her, and a little later wondered if she has an ex who was a footballer.
 Not quite.
 Whenever Gemma decides to reveal her family history remains to be seen, but it will certainly rid the new series of a fun sense of dramatic irony.

 2. Tasha supported as she shares her history